Receiving Callbacks

 threadId | string | null | Thread ID if a conversation was created |

-agentResponse | AgentResponse | Agent’s text response and tool calls |
+agentResponse | AgentResponse | Agent text response and tool call results, most useful after terminal events |

-errorMessage | string | null | Error details if the action failed |
+errorMessage | string | null | User-safe error message if the action failed |

 rejectionReason | string | null | Reason if rejected by a human reviewer |